leonardtang/leonardtang.github.io-v2/tabs/about.md

 Hello, and welcome to my rendition of yet another vaguely academic personal site!

-More seriously, my name is Leonard Tang, and I'm a sophomore at Harvard pursuing a joint concentration in Mathematics and Computer Science.
-Outside of class, I attempt to do research in computer vision/deep learning.
-During Summer 2020, I had the privilege of working with Gabriel Kreiman and Mengmi Zhang on context-aware computer vision and adversarial attacks.
-On campus (or some virtual surrogate of one in this covid era), I find myself involved in primarily [four-letter student organizations](https://www.harvardconsulting.org/).
+More seriously, my name is Leonard Tang, and I'm a sophomore(-ish) at Harvard pursuing a joint concentration in Mathematics and Computer Science.
+I'm currently taking two gap semesters for the Spring and Fall of 2021.

+Outside of class, I *attempt* to do research in computer vision/deep learning.
+More recently, I've been fortunate enough to make a foray into NLP through an incredible internship experience at [Gamalon](https://gamalon.com/).

+I'm also passionate about guitar (mostly acoustic!), violin, the blues, drone cinematography, and [Datamatch](https://datamatch.me/).

 ### **Why this Site?**